 Find the logic of the thing, then the reality of it

-Focus has been hard to maintain during pandemic times – with no travel, small people at home and working from home – “at home” being the constant.
+Focus has been hard to maintain during pandemic times – with no travel, small people at home, working from home and dealing with cabin fever.

 So, I started drawing classes with artist Smruthi Garg to sharpen my observation skills (we are all meant to spend 5 hours a week learning a new skill).
 Serendipity: what I learned about drawing illuminated working principles for social or public health research that I didn’t even realize I abided by.
 Drawing showed me how we integrate conceptual and granular information elements, and how we can sometimes get it wrong.
 Here are the two main steps…

 1. First, find the logic of the thing you are studying.

 If you are drawing this involves breaking the object you are studying into it’s component shapes, mapping out the relationship between the shapes and the sequence of shapes in perspective with a grid or frame to guide you.